Who is

 Origins: From the GDR to University in the USSR

-I was born in 1963 in the GDR, in an industrial town equipped with a cultural center, an outdoor pool, and a nearby forest retreat.
-I was an excellent student and always stood up for those who couldn't defend themselves.
-During my time in high school (Gymnasium), I chose to study psychology in the USSR.
+I was born in 1963 in the former GDR, in an industrial village with a community center, a cinema, an outdoor swimming pool, and a recreation area in the nearby forest.
+School came easily to me.
+I stood up for students who couldn't defend themselves.

 1986-1992